centuri-engineering/cataloger/README.md

 # Cataloger

-A microscopy experiment metadata filling service
+A biology experiment metadata filling service (with an emphasis on microscopy)

 ## Screenshots